 A provost shares her thoughts on the academic degree planner driving student success at RVCC

-“When I came to Raritan Valley Community College, we had no degree planner,” reflected Deborah “Debi” Preston, Provost and Vice President for Academic Affairs at the public, 2-year institution in Branchburg, New Jersey.
+“When I came to Raritan Valley Community College, we had no degree planner,” reflected Deborah “Debi” Preston, former Provost and Vice President for Academic Affairs at the public, 2-year institution in Branchburg, New Jersey.
 “I remember working with faculty to manually model pathways to student success.
 It just didn’t work.
 It took too much time, and we struggled with preconceived notions of what those pathways should look like.
 There were just too many options and requirements to even grasp!”

 RVCC has an enrollment of over 6,000 students from diverse backgrounds with varying academic and professional goals, and Debi didn’t have concerns about retention, necessarily.
 Multiple factors make RVCC a great option for local first-time students and career changers.
 She was concerned about scaling the support these students needed to achieve their goals, something she knew RVCC would need the right technology — and partner behind the technology — to achieve.

 Debi was aware that she had options when it came to degree planner tools, but she wasn’t looking for just any technology.
 “What stuck out from the very beginning was the team behind EduNav.
 I trusted them from our first meeting, when they made it clear that they’re focused on what’s best for students.
 Their technology was built and continues to be optimized with that question in mind — how can we leverage this power to make more students successful?”

 RVCC started with an EduNav pilot and they loved it — and then they ran into their first hurdle: their search for an on-staff systems analyst to shepherd the EduNav implementation failed.
 Debi knew this could be a breaking point.
 She had firsthand experience with technology being great but not having the right internal team to implement it, or taking so long to implement with limited internal resources that the technology became obsolete